 Our experience has enabled us to overcome “magnetically challenging” rooms that would not have met certification requirements with the typical loop designs.

-International performance standards have been developed in order to predict how well an induction loop system will work.
+International performance standards have been developed in order to standardize the performance of an induction loop system.
 Similar to the standards in place for the broadcasting of television and radio signals that allows any receiver to work with the transmitted information to produce the proper picture and sound qualities.

 An improperly designed or installed loop or driver will not meet the standards and will not produce a uniform signal strength or frequency response in the room, and can not be certified to meet the ADA law or performance standards.